FREQUENTLY ASKED QUESTIONS

 The most successful way we have seen people raise money is through support letters.
 BWO recommends a one-page letter that includes why you feel called to go, what you will be doing on the trip, and how the potential donor can partner with you.
 Customizing your letter is essential to its effectiveness.
 There are also numerous other ways to raise funds such as garage sales, bake sales, and silent auctions.

 How can I get to know other people that will be serving on my team?

-BWO creates official Facebook groups for each mission trip so you can connect with other team members and stay up to date with the latest information about your trip.
-After your application is processed, you will receive instructions on how you can join your group.
+You will join several zoom meetings before the trip so you can connect with other team members and stay up to date with the latest information about your trip.
+After your application is processed, you will receive emails about those upcoming meetings.